* Kirkuk flows to Ceyhan still at around 200,000 bpd

 * Russia's Rosneft takes control of Kurdish oil pipeline

-* Global refiners import U.S. oil to make up for OPEC cuts (Updates throughout, adds comment, changes dateline from SINGAPORE)
+* Global refiners import U.S. oil to make up for OPEC cuts (Adds settlement prices, U.S. rig count, analyst quote)

-Oil exports from Iraq's Kurdistan towards the Turkish port of Ceyhan were flowing at average rates on Friday of 216,000 barrels per day versus the usual flows of 600,000 bpd, a shipping source said.
+Oil exports from Iraq's Kurdistan via the Turkish port of Ceyhan were flowing at average rates of 216,000 barrels per day (bpd), down from the usual flows of around 600,000 bpd, a shipping source said.

 Iraqi troops regained control of two major oilfields northwest of Kirkuk from Kurdish Peshmerga forces this week, and the oil ministry in Baghdad expects to bring the fields back on stream on Sunday.

-The deal "makes it a bit harder for Baghdad to do anything against those flows", Jakob said.
+Olivier Jakob, chief strategist at consultancy Petromatrix, said the deal with Rosneft "makes it a bit harder for Baghdad to do anything against those flows".

 "The oil market has moved into modest undersupply and we expect this will persist at least through the end of the year," U.S. investment bank Jefferies said.

 U.S. commercial stocks of crude oil have dropped 15 percent from their March records, to 456.5 million barrels, below levels seen last year. <C-STK-T-EIA>

 Part of this drawdown has been due to rising exports as a result of the steep discount of U.S. crude to Brent, which makes it attractive for American producers to export their oil. <CL-LCO1=R>

 Crude oil for immediate use now carries a premium over forward futures, making it profitable to sell oil produced now rather than storing it for sale later.

 Shipping data in Thomson Reuters Eikon shows that overseas U.S. crude oil shipments have soared from virtually zero before the government loosened export restrictions in late 2015 to around 2.6 million bpd in October.